 - 159. There were male and female staff members there.
 However, the female staff members never really worked with the boys.
 They only worked with the girls.
 I'm not sure whether the staff I remember were there over all of the times I was at Liberton.
 I do remember all the staff I mention below being there the third time I was there. - 160.
-Mr was a nice small gentleman.
-He was signed as a signed was a nice small gentleman.
-He - 161.
-Mr was an Irish guy who was there.
-Other care workers included Mr He was a nice guy.
+Mr MTQ was SNR there.
+Mr Cybil was a nice small gentleman.
+He was SNR - 161.
+Mr GBQ was an Irish guy who was there.
+Other care workers included Mr

+PAU He was a nice guy.
 His house was somewhere in Edinburgh.
 I remember that I was taken to his house on a few occasions during the third time I was at